calliope-project/calliope/docs/building.md

 ## Model configuration and model definition

-We distinguish between model configuration (the options provided to Calliope to do its work) and the model definition (your representation of a physical system in YAML).
+We distinguish between the model **configuration** (the options provided to Calliope to do its work) and the model **definition** (your representation of a physical system in YAML).
 Let's look at both of them in turn.

 ## Model configuration (`config`)

-The model configuration specifies all aspects of the model to run.
-It is structured into several top-level headings (keys in the YAML file): `config`, `parameters`, `techs`, `nodes`, `links`.
-We will discuss each of these in turn, starting with `config`:
+The model configuration specifies the information Calliope needs to initialise, build, and solve the model.
+This includes for example the choice of solver with which to actually solve the mathematical opimisation problem.
+A simple example looks like this:

 ```yaml
 config: